 Many nurses who pursue a role in nursing administration are not yet equipped for the challenges that accompany the position.
 An understanding of the business side of nursing can provide essential elements to help ensure success.

-Online accredited programs, such as the Master of Science in Nursing in Nursing Administration (MSN) from Lamar University, offer courses specific to the needs of nurse leaders.
+Online accredited programs, such as the Master of Science in Nursing in Nursing Administration (MSN) offered at Lamar University, offer courses specific to the needs of nurse leaders.
 These courses enable nurses to gain expertise and confidence needed to be successful nurse administrators.
-And the flexibility of online courses allows nurses to fit school into their busy schedules.
+The flexibility of online courses allows nurses to fit school into their busy schedules.

 About the Nursing Administrator Role

 An MSN in Nursing Administration can expand nurses’ career opportunities as well as increase their earning potential.
-This degree is versatile and can help nurses develop the knowledge, skills and abilities needed to pursue roles in business, technology and leadership in varied healthcare settings, overseeing processes like:
+This degree is versatile and can provide nurses the ability to pursue roles in business, technology or leadership in varied healthcare settings, such as:

 Courses That Can Help You Succeed as You Lead

-A Closer Look at a Few of Lamar University’s MSN in Nursing Administration Courses
+A Closer Look at a Few of Lamar University’s MSN in Administration Courses

 Health Information Systems: Technology is vital for success in healthcare.
-Nurse administrators often need to explore different aspects of information technology than staff nurses do.
-Nurse administrators may utilize information systems that aid in gauging staffing needs, improving safety and quality of patient care and maintaining productivity, all the while focusing on achieving positive patient outcomes.
+Nurse administrators often need to explore different aspects of electronic technology than staff nurses do.
+These advanced practice nurses often focus on technology that provides the ability to gauge staffing needs, improve safety and quality of patient care, and maintain productivity, all the while focusing on positive patient outcomes.

-Directing and Controlling Healthcare Delivery: This course covers aspects of human resources, budgeting and quality improvement models.
-These areas of knowledge are essential for nurse administrators, who are often responsible for creating policies and managing or supervising other nurses as well as recruiting, hiring and training.
+Directing and Controlling Healthcare: This course covers aspects of human resources and quality improvement models.
+These skills can be helpful for nurse administrators, who are often responsible for creating policies and managing or supervising other nurses as well as recruiting, hiring and training.

-Administration Practicum I and II: The opportunity to gain hands-on experience can provide confidence in this new role.
+Administration Practicum: The opportunity to gain hands-on experience can provide confidence in this new role.
 In these two practicum courses, MSN students work with a preceptor in areas of human resources and the planning and organization of healthcare delivery.

 Build a Solid Foundation in Nursing Administration

-The required job duties, opportunities available and essential skills needed for nurse administrators vary by organization and specific role or position.
-In addition to the courses listed above, Lamar University offers various other core and concentration area courses that can help prepare nurses for success in any leadership role with an MSN in Nursing Administration.
+The essential skills and opportunities available for the nurse administrator are varied.
+In addition to the courses listed above, Lamar University offers various other to help you succeed with an MSN in Nursing Administration.